Hydrology-IFH/roger/README.md

 cd roger
 conda env create -f conda-environment.yml
 ```
+IMPORTANT: Add the folder containing the package to your PYTHONPATH!
 **Second step:**
 Activate the anaconda environment and install packages for post-processing
 (optional):